Chart Color Schemes

 Westbrook has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified ten projects likely to impact the area.
-Notable ones include St Francis Catholic College, Glenvale Road Townhouses, Gainsborough Lodge, and Prime Industrial Development at 29 Croft Crescent.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified ten projects likely affecting the region.
+Notable initiatives include St Francis Catholic College, Glenvale Road Townhouses, Gainsborough Lodge, and Prime Industrial Development at 29 Croft Crescent.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.